OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 5. Update your project to add a reference to the custom functions library, by completing the following steps.

-    1. In the root directory of the project that the Yo Office generator created, find the file **index.html** and open it in your code editor.
+    1. In the **stock-ticker** project that the Yo Office generator created, find the file **index.html** and open it in your code editor.

     2. In **index.html**, find the `<script>` tag that immediately follows the `<title>` tag.
 Remove that `<script>` tag and insert the following tag in the same location: